Mirabilandia (Italy): History

 The park opened its doors on 4 July 1992, located next to the pine grove in Classe, on the Adriatica state road, among the first shareholders there was Silvio Berlusconi.

 Among its opening-day attractions was Sierra Tonante, a wooden roller coaster, and Rio Bravo, a water itinerary among the rapids aboard special rafts where still today it is possible to have a great time.

 But in 1996 the park was in danger of bankruptcy, so the next year it's sold to the Loeffelhardt-Casoli group (joint venture between the company that owns Phantasialand and the Italian Casoli).

 In 1997, the 60-metre-tall Torri Gemelle (today Oil Towers) and the Scuola di Polizia stunt show were added.
 New scenery and theming depicting exotic and fantastic places was also added.
 Most prominently, the entrance plaza rethemed and renamed Pirate Bay.
 The restaurants had a similar re-theming (like the "Locanda del Faro").

 In 1998, Pakal (today Gold Digger), a wild mouse roller coaster, was added.

 In 1999, the 92-metre-tall Eurowheel, the tallest Ferris wheel in Europe at the time, Niagara (today El Dorado Falls), and the Mirabilandia Express opened.

-In 2000 has opened Katun, the longest inverted roller coaster in Europe, themed with the city of Sian Ka'an that is a big Mayan zone around the coaster.
+In 2000 has opened Katun, the longest inverted roller coaster in Europe, themed with the city of Sian Ka'an, a big Mayan zone around the coaster.

 In 2003, Mirabilandia Beach (today Mirabeach), a water park, was added.
 It was expanded in 2004.

 Following the success, in 2006, the Spanish company Parques Reunidos, one of the leading companies in the amusement parks sector, became interested in the park and bought it.

 In the following years, Leprotto Express, Raratonga, and Reset, the first interactive dark ride in Italy, were added.
 Around Reset there is a zone which represents a post-apocalyptic New York.